cartrawler/cartrawler.github.io/docs/android/migrate.md

 * CTSdkData

-We need to call `CartrawlerSDK.init` passing an implementationID and the environment you want to initialise the SDK, we recommend adding this into your application since this won't change much;<br/>
+We need to call `CartrawlerSDK.init` passing an implementationID and the environment you want to initialise the SDK, we recommend adding this into your Application class since it won't change often.<br/>

 ```kotlin
 val partnerImplementationID = "your-implementation-id-here"